-IMAGINE is a 5-year European Research Council (ERC) project based in the Department of Geography at the University of Cambridge, led by Principal Investigator Dr Amy Donovan.
+IMAGINE is a 5-year European Research Council (ERC) project based in the Department of Geography at the University of Cambridge, led by Principal Investigator Prof Amy Donovan.

-The project investigates the intertwined human and environmental geographies of borderland volcanic areas in Latin America (particularly Chile, Argentina and Peru) and elsewhere.
+The project investigates the intertwined human and environmental geographies of borderland volcanic areas in Latin America.
 It combines human geographical theories of the earth with approaches from science and technology studies to think about volcanic places and spaces undergoing rapid environmental change and seeks to integrate new theoretical ideas with disaster risk reduction in developing contexts.

 The project builds on an assemblage approach to understand disasters as hybrid human-physical-environmental ruptures.
-It seeks to interrogate the conceptual spaces between vulnerability and hazard in approaches to disasters, recognising that scientific imaginations and those of communities may differ over small spatial areas, with significant impacts on risk.
+It seeks to interrogate the conceptual spaces between vulnerability and hazard in approaches to disasters, recognising that scientific imaginations and those of communities may differ over small spatial areas, with significant impacts on risk (if, indeed, risk is a recognised concept at all).
+In particular, the project asks what happens when different ways of living-with and knowing volcanic environments come into contact with one another.
+Risk is one imaginary among many.

-The methods used include expert interviews of volcanologists and Disaster Risk Reduction stakeholders at the national, regional, and local levels, interviews and participatory methods in communities living near volcanoes, and online surveys and data collection (among others).
-Due to the coronavirus pandemic, remote fieldwork options (online expert interviews and surveys) were initially conducted, followed by three data collection field trips in Chile in late 2021 and Chile, Argentina, and Peru in early 2022, and Chile, Argentina and Nicaragua in early 2023 with preparation for further fieldwork ongoing.
+The methods used include expert interviews of volcanologists and Disaster Risk Reduction stakeholders at the national, regional, and local levels, interviews and participatory methods in communities living near volcanoes, and online surveys and data collection.
+Due to the coronavirus pandemic, remote fieldwork options (online expert interviews and surveys) were initially conducted, followed by data collection field trips in Chile, Argentina, Peru, and Nicaragua, from late 2021 to 2024.

 Please view our flyer for further details and photos of the project in action: